quasarframework/quasar-framework.org/source/components/stepper.md

 title: Quasar Stepper
 ---
 Quasar Stepper conveys progress through numbered steps.
 Steppers display progress through a sequence of logical and numbered steps.
 They may also be used for navigation.
-It's usually useful when the user has to follow steps to complete a process, like in a [wizard](https://en.wikipedia.org/wiki/Wizard_(software).
+It's usually useful when the user has to follow steps to complete a process, like in a <a href="https://en.wikipedia.org/wiki/Wizard_(software)">wizard</a>.
 <input type="hidden" data-fullpage-demo="grouping/stepper">

 The stepper component is built from three different child components: